contentful/contentful-migration/README.md

 ### Entry properties

 An entry is a piece of content containing fields and values.
-Every entry has a corresponding content type (denoted by it's `sys.contentType` property) that defines what keys are allowed in it's `fields` property, and what types those keys can contain.
+Every entry has a corresponding content type (denoted by its `sys.contentType` property) that defines what keys are allowed in its `fields` property, and what types those keys can contain.
 Note that field values are always nested in an object whose keys correspond to the locales available in a space.